Inference and Learning of Nonlinear LFR State-Space Models: Problem statement

-\section{PROBLEM STATEMENT}
+\section{Problem statement}

-We begin by outlining the system class, model structure, and noise framework to define the problem setting. \begin{assumption}[System class] The system to be identified is of the periodic in, same period out (PISPO) class, which contains systems where a periodic input produces a steady-state output with the same period. \end{assumption}

-\begin{definition}[Model structure] The considered NL-LFR model structure is parametrized as a discrete-time linear state-space representation interconnected with a static nonlinearity of polynomial form:
+We consider the periodic in, same period out (PISPO) class, which contains systems where a periodic input produces a steady-state output with the same period. \begin{definition}[Model representation] The NL-LFR structure is parametrized as a discrete-time linear state-space model interconnected with a polynomial feedback nonlinearity: